RPASDM/IDW/NOTES.md

         * Tulinda Larsen  (CEO Agricultural Aerial Remote Sensing Standards Council)
         * Maria Esteva -- Good for the datathon
         * Keep a space for a sponsor
+        * WeRobotics Tanzanian - on code of conduct/data ethics with drones
         * Who else ???

 ### Venue